Things happen because the plot says they should.

 "Life's a show, and we all play a part, and when the music starts — we open up our hearts." ~ Buffy

-In Doctor Who, The season five finale The Big Bang The Doctor, upon facing annihilation and erasure from time itself, a surprisingly common situation for him, says to Amy:
+- Doctor Who: During the series five finale The Big Bang, the Doctor, upon facing annihilation and erasure from time itself, a surprisingly common situation for him, says to Amy:

 Narrator: It was day like many another, and Mr. and Mrs. Samuel Brainsample were a perfectly ordinary couple, leading perfectly ordinary lives; the sort of people to whom nothing extraordinary ever happened, and not the kind of people to be at the center of one of the most astounding incidents in the history of mankind.
 So let's forget about them, and follow instead...

 - Once Upon a Time: In the Enchanted Forest "Good always wins" is a law of nature as fundamental as gravity or electromagnetism.
 The only way Regina is able to win is by transporting everyone to a horrible world where evil can, and often does, triumph over good- our world.
 Lampshaded when Regina casts the great curse to take everyone to Earth, Prince Charming actually yells "Good can't just lose!" in a panic like it's a totally alien concept.

 - Scrubs: The narration for "My Old Lady" starts with the fact that in hospital, one in three patients who are admitted (with a couple of exceptions) will die there.
 Our three POV doctors each get a patient and so we "know" that one of them will die.
 In fact, all three die.

 - The Vampire Diaries: Qetsiyah tells Damon that Silas and Amara's doppelgangers — Stefan and Elena — have been finding each other and falling in love throughout the ages.
 Destiny will always push them together and, as she bitterly states, people like her and Damon are "just the conflict that makes their story interesting".